-Three Advantages to the Design/Build Approach
+3 Advantages to the Design/Build Approach

-“We’re so impressed by the outstanding quality of the work and the top notch people at JM Construction.
+“We’re so impressed by the outstanding quality of the work and the top-notch people at JM Construction.
 The attention to detail from design through construction was fabulous.”

 Here are three key advantages to the design/build approach vs. hiring a traditional architect for your next remodeling project:

-Implementation is our priority.
+Implementation is our priority

-An architect’s primary interest is in the design of the project.
-A design/build firm’s primary interest and goal is to actually build the project being designed.
-It’s in our mutual best interest to present a design that you’ll love, but that’s also achievable.
+Typically an architect’s primary interest is in the design of the project.
+Architects often are designing their next award-winning project, yet you as the client, might not have asked for that or cannot afford it.
+On the other hand, a design/build firm’s primary interest and goal are to actually build the project being designed.
+It’s in our mutual best interest to present a design that you’ll love, but that’s also achievable financially.

-We are aware of all of the associated costs of a project.
-An architect might only know the final cost of a project, but not necessarily the incremental costs (e.g, the plumbing costs associated with moving a kitchen sink across the room).
+Most architects don’t really know the final cost of a project and don’t necessarily consider the incremental costs (e.g, the plumbing costs associated with moving a kitchen sink across the room).
 Project costs when using an architect’s design could greatly exceed your budget.

 It’s worth noting that on a particularly challenging design, we may bring in an architect as part of the larger design/build team.
 Their skill set can be invaluable to us and we value their contribution, however, we take responsibility for continuously keeping you up to date with where the budget is at.